TROVE + THE FUTURE of NEWS

 5. CONVERSATIONS (iOS and Web App)

-Our readership skewed older, spent more time reading, and were less likely to respond or tolerate clickbait.
-This meant when we rolled out the comments feature it generated more civil, but still interesting conversations.
+Our readership is skewed toward older users, who spent more time reading and were less likely to respond or tolerate clickbait.
+When we rolled out the comments feature, it generated more civil but still interesting conversations.

 . . . . .